jonlpersson/ed-latimore/site/_posts/2021-03-21-how-to-overcome-fear-7-lessons-from-boxing.md

 For this reason, familiarity is a great fear reduction agent.
 If you repeat something enough times–surviving and learning from the mistakes you make along the way–then you stop feeling anxious about doing it.

-Anyone who’s taken an exam in college knows that the most valuable practice tests are the old professors exams.
+Anyone who’s taken an exam in college knows that the most valuable practice tests are the old professor's exams.
 It allows you to become familiar with his style of testing WITHOUT incurring the true penalty of making a mistake.
 It’s why simulators are wonderful training.
 This is why sparring is so valuable for boxing.

 #### Can a person overcome fear?

 Preparation and familiarity feed one another.
 Your familiarity increases with your preparedness and vice versa.
 This reduces uncertainty and increases your self-confidence.
 That is the part we fear; being forced to overcome a problem in real-time that we’ve never faced before.

-This is the message of fear: there is uncertainty on the horizon and you must prepare for it, lest your life (or parts of your life) will be in danger.
+This is the message of fear: there is uncertainty on the horizon, and you must prepare for it, lest your life (or parts of your life) will be in danger.
 Head that signal and you will master your fears.

 ## 7\.
 Take action for success in the face of your fear